+- ♣Equipment selection or available vendors

-- ♣ Eligibility of items or services - Leaving Coordination and partnership with other agencies within or outside the region or discipline
+- ♣Eligibility of items or services

+- Coordination and partnership with other agencies within or outside the region or discipline

-- ♣ Record Keeping
+- ♣Record Keeping

-- ♣ Reporting Requirements
+- ♣Reporting Requirements

-- ♣ Documentation in support of a Request for Reimbursement
+- ♣Documentation in support of a Request for Reimbursement

 On-Site Monitoring will be conducted by the FDEM or designated personnel.
 On-site Monitoring visits will be scheduled in advance with the recipient agency POC designated in the grant agreement.